 For every Greek and Greek community worldwide Easter is coming, and they’re preparing for it like every other year: a lot of food, a lot of wine and beer, talking and laughing and dancing along with family and friends.
 Every family has someone who usually hosts the Easter events, usually someone with a big back yard.
 Some even dig a big hole in the ground and fill it up with fire, over which the family’s lamb will be roasted for a few hours before being eaten… But wait, I’ m going too fast, let’s take things one step at a time, shall we?

 So, tradition has it that for 40 days before Easter, Greeks are fasting for Lent (check out what delicious Greek meals you can eat instead, here).
-And finally Holy Week arrives, the most prestigious and important week for Orthodox Christianity, which ends with the “sacrifice” of the lamb, a tradition that goes back to Jewish Easter.
+And finally Holy Week arrives, the most prestigious and important week for Orthodox Christianity, which ends with the “sacrifice” of the lamb, a tradition that goes back to the Jewish holiday of Passover.

 Holy Saturday is the day people are dressed nicely, waiting for the celebration of the Holy Resurrection at midnight, where the Divine Liturgy ends with fireworks and the Holy Light being spread among the people holding their “Lampada” (big candle).
 It is a truly beautiful time to be in Greece and celebrate, full of joy, hugging everyone around as you say “Χριστός Ανέστη- The Christ has been resurrected” to get the reply “Αληθώς Ανέστη- He truly has”.